Quick Answer

 Stage 5: AI-Powered

-Stage 5 is where we are heading in 2026-2028.
-It is not as distant as it sounds, and it is not as complicated as the technology press makes it seem.
+This is where I spend most of my time now, through TrainAR and Bazil Consultancy.
+Stage 5 is not as distant as it sounds, and it is not as complicated as the technology press makes it seem.
 AI-powered trades businesses are not running autonomous robots.
-They are using AI tools to handle specific tasks that used to require a human: writing quotes, responding to customer enquiries, analysing job profitability, and generating reports.
+They are using AI tools to handle specific tasks that used to require a person: writing quotes, responding to customer enquiries, analysing job profitability, and generating reports.
+At Help Me Fix, we built an AI assistant called Aidenn that handles intelligent triage across social housing and the private rented sector.
+The technology works.
+The question is whether you are ready to adopt it.

 The most accessible AI tools for trades businesses right now are:

-• ChatGPT or Claude for writing: quotes, emails to customers, social media posts, job descriptions for hiring, complaint responses
+- ChatGPT or Claude for writing: quotes, emails to customers, social media posts, job descriptions for hiring, complaint responses.
+Our guide to writing quotes with ChatGPT covers the exact prompts and workflow.

-• AI scheduling assistants that optimise your daily route and job order based on location, job duration, and engineer availability
+- AI scheduling assistants that plan your daily route and job order based on location, job duration, and engineer availability

 The AI maturity model within Stage 5